-Senator to tour child migrant detention facility in Florida
+Bill Nelson, Debbie Wasserman Schultz barred from child migrant facility in Florida

 HOMESTEAD, Fla.
-(AP) - U.S. Sen. Bill Nelson planned Tuesday to visit a reopened Miami-area facility for children who entered the U.S. illegally and alone.
+(AP) — U.S. Sen. Bill Nelson accused Trump administration officials of a “cover up” after officials denied him entry Tuesday to a detention center for migrant children in South Florida where he had hoped to survey living conditions.

-Another Florida Democrat, U.S. Rep. Debbie Wasserman Schultz, confirmed the facility’s use during an event Monday.
-But it was unclear how long the facility, known as the Homestead Temporary Shelter for Unaccompanied Children, had been open, or whether it’s housing children who came without their parents or those who’ve been separated from their parents by U.S. authorities.
+Nelson and U.S. Rep. Debbie Wasserman Schultz, both Florida Democrats, went to the contractor-run Homestead Temporary Shelter for Unaccompanied Children following reports it was receiving detained migrant children who had arrived in the country illegally.

+Wasserman Schultz said the facility was being used for an estimated 1,000 children, aged 13 to 17, who arrived here as unaccompanied minors as well as children separated from their families at the border.
+She said two other facilities in South Florida were being used for younger children.

+“I think what they’re doing is a cover-up for the president,” Nelson said.

+Trump doesn’t like the negative response he’s received, even from fellow Republicans, Nelson said.

-The 1,000-bed facility is overseen by the U.S. Department of Health and Human Services.
+The Florida facility is overseen by the U.S. Department of Health and Human Services.
 Department spokesman Kenneth Wolfe said in an email Monday that it had reopened as “a temporary unaccompanied alien children program facility.”
 He did not provide additional details.

 Several dozen children could be seen Tuesday morning playing soccer outside the building behind a chain link fence, mostly talking and shouting to each other in Spanish.
 Some did cartwheel flips while running across the field.